Regency era: Literature

-Jane Austen, Lord Byron and others were the most prominent writers of the Regency era.
+Jane Austen, Lord Byron, Walter Scott and others were the most prominent writers of the Regency era.
+Especially popular forms of literature at this time were novels and poetry, such as C. F. Lawler (fl.
+1812–1819)'s satirical The Regent's Bomb (The R----t's bomb! c.
+1816) (published under Lawler's pseudonym Peter Pindar).

 Music

 Wealthy households staged their own music events by relying on family members who could sing or play an instrument.
 For the vast majority of people, street performers provided their sole access to music of any kind.
+However, the upper class enjoyed music such as Ludwig van Beethoven's Piano Sonata No. 30, Felix Mendelssohn's Violin Sonata in F major, MWV Q 7, and much more.
+Especially popular composers of the time included Beethoven, Rossini, Liszt, and Mendelssohn.

 Painting

-The most prominent painters were John Constable and J. M. W. Turner.
+The most prominent landscape painters were John Constable and J. M. W. Turner.
+Notable portrait painters include Thomas Lawrence and Martin Archer Shee, both Presidents of the Royal Academy.
+The National Gallery was established in London in 1824.

 Theatre

 The plays of William Shakespeare were very popular throughout the period.
-The performers wore modern dress, however, rather than 16th century costumes.
+The performers wore modern dress, however, rather than 16th-century costumes.

+London had three patent theatres at Covent Garden, Drury Lane and the Haymarket.
+Other prominent theatres were the Theatre Royal, Bath and the Crow Street Theatre in Dublin.
+The playwright and politician Richard Brinsley Sheridan controlled the Drury Lane Theatre until it burned down in 1809.

 Media

 Among the popular newspapers, pamphlets and other publications of the era were: